bootnode/bootnode/README.md

 # bootnode

-[Bootnode](https://bootnode.io) provides the simplest, most flexible way to deploy and manage blockchains.
+[Bootnode](https://bootnode.io) provides a flexible and scalable framework for deploying and managing blockchains.

+## License
+BSD.